 Some medications can cause fluid-retention as a side effect leading to swollen feet and ankles.
 The most common medications causing this are:

 c) Antidepressants: e.g. tricyclics such as amitriptyline

 e) Blood-Pressure Medications: e.g. calcium channel blockers such as amlodipine and nifedipine

 Veins work to pump blood back up from the feet and legs to the heart through one-way valves.
 If these valves stop working properly due to weakness or damage, fluid can seep back down and pool causing a swollen feet and ankles.

 Cellulitis is caused by a bacteria which enters the body through a break in the skin.
 The break can be so small sometimes, that you can’t see it.
 Cellulitis most common affects the skin on the lower legs or face.
 The area appears red, hot and swollen.

 Cellulitis is treated with antibiotics and can last anything from a few days to a number of months.

 Staying in one position for long periods without moving around to pump the fluid back up into circulation can cause swollen feet and ankles.
 A typical example of this is travelling long distance by car or plane.
-Because of gravity, fluid naturally seeps down to your feet.
+Fluid naturally seeps down to your feet because of gravity.
 Ideally, you want to get up and walk around every hour or so and when you are sitting, pump your feet up and down to keep the fluid moving round your body.
 Doing simple exercises can really help.

 There are a few other causes of foot swelling: